The Croatian higher education system comprises 10 universities, 15 polytechnics and 25 colleges of applied sciences.

 Croatia has three types of higher education institutions: universities (sveučilišta), polytechnics (veleučilišta) and colleges of applied sciences (visoke škole).

-There are currently 128 higher education institutions in Croatia (a list of institutions can be found in the section “Institutions and study programmes ”.
-The Croatian higher education system comprises 10 universities (consisting of 67 faculties, art academies and schools of professional higher education), 14 polytechnics and 23 colleges of applied sciences).
+There are currently 132 higher education institutions in Croatia (a list of institutions can be found in the section “Institutions and study programmes ”.
+The Croatian higher education system comprises 10 universities (consisting of 63 faculties, 6 art academies, an 13 university departments), 15 polytechnics and 25 colleges of applied sciences).

 Universities (sveučilišta) in Croatia are higher education institutions that organise and implement university studies in at least two scientific and/or art areas in a large number of fields and interdisciplinary studies.
 At each university, teaching and research is usually carried out by one the following constituent units of the university: